naman-kumar1212/ai-research-assistant/README.md

 - [Ollama](https://ollama.ai/) for local LLM inference.
 - [Streamlit](https://streamlit.io/) for the web interface.
 - [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) and [arXiv API](https://arxiv.org/help/api) for data sources.

----

-This `README.md` provides a comprehensive overview of your project, including installation instructions, usage guidelines, and contribution details.
-You can customize it further based on your specific needs.